 Whenever required, the research protocols must be authorised in advance by the Ethical Committee of Ca’ Foscari University of Venice.

-When Authors find a mistake or an inaccuracy in their own article, they must immediately warn the Quaderni Veneti Editors, providing all the information needed to make the due adjustments.
+When Authors find a mistake or an inaccuracy in their own article, they must immediately warn the Quaderni Veneti Editor-in-Chief, providing all the information needed to make the due adjustments.

-By means of the peer-review procedure, reviewers assist the Quaderni Veneti Editors and Editorial Board in taking decisions on the articles submitted.
+By means of the peer-review procedure, reviewers assist the Quaderni Veneti Editor-in-Chief and Advisory Board in taking decisions on the articles submitted.
 They are expected to offer the Authors suggestions as to possible adjustments aimed at improving their contribution submission.